Rise in children’s identities being sold on the dark web

 Connory said many social media sites are allowing children as young as 13 to share their information online.

-"Does a child have the authority to accept all of the terms of and conditions of an organisation like Facebook or Snapchat?
+"Does a child have the authority to accept all of the terms and conditions of an organisation like Facebook or Snapchat?
 Our legal team does not believe that this is so," he added.

 "I'm sure Facebook or whomever has a work around but kids are signing up and accepting the terms of having their personally-identifiable information being shared without understanding the consequences."